leopi99/test_actions/README.md

 await actions.performActionAt(0);
 ```

-The TestActions doesn't need to be inside the TestActions class, you can create an action and perform by itself
+The TestAction doesn't need to be inside the TestActions class, you can create an action and perform by itself
 ```
 TestAction singleAction = TestAction(
   action: TestActionType.CustomAction,